Localization and slow-thermalization in a cluster spin model: Numerical demonstration of characteristic dynamics

-\textit{Numerical demonstration of localization dynamics.---} We numerically demonstrate localization phenomena for larger systems.
+In this section, we numerically investigate quench dynamics for the system $H_{0}+H_{int}$ where we set $W=2$.
+In the previous section, we verified that the system is indeed integrable even in the presence of the interaction $H_{int}$, where the modified LIOMs label all eigenstates, i.e., act as local conserved quantities.

+In the following numerical calculations of time evolution of the system, we employ exact diagonalization \cite{Quspin}, where the accessible system size is up to $L=16$.
 In what follows, we remove the `fictitious' disorder, $\delta h_{\ell}=0$.
-The interaction $H_{\rm int}$ affects to the system locally, mixing a few cluster-basis eigenstates, and also has large kernel space, $H_{\rm int}|\psi_{k}\rangle=0$.
-From these facts and the existence of the extensive numbers of LIOMs, $\tilde{K}^{a(b)}_\ell$, we expect localization phenomena in the interacting system [$H$ in Eq.~(\ref{Model})], especially, the quench dynamics that exhibits non- or slow-thermalization \cite{Rigol2007}.
+The interaction $H_{\rm int}$ affects to the system locally, mixing a few cluster-basis eigenstates, and has large kernel space, $H_{\rm int}|\psi_{k}\rangle=0$.
+From these facts and the existence of the extensive number of the LIOMs, $\tilde{K}^{a(b)}_\ell$, we expect certain characteristic dynamical phenomena in the interacting system [$H$ in Eq.~(\ref{Model_mod})], especially, the quench dynamics that exhibits non- or slow-thermalization \cite{Rigol2007}.
+To observe this expectation, we employ the return probability, given by